“You delivered the ‘impossible’ and were a pleasure to work with throughout

 We’ve helped our clients do some amazing things.
 What can we help you do?

 “Discovery consists of seeing what everybody has seen,

 Albert Szent-Gyorgyi von Nagyrapolt

 New Research on Donors: Grey Matter and Op4G are collaborating on the Donor Mindset Study, conducted among Americans who financially support charitable organizations.
-The second report explores how generous donors think they are versus how generous they actually are.
-The gap may be hurting donor-supported organizations.
+The third report explores how donors perceive direct mail versus e-mail from the organizations they support...do they really prefer one over the other?
 Details (and a way to get the full report) are here.

 New White Paper: Getting Past the Barriers – How to Do Research That Is Faster, Cheaper, and More Flexible is now available from Grey Matter.
 The title is pretty self-explanatory, but here are a few more details (and a way to request the free report).